 When I was in kindergarten, my teacher, Ms. Jackson made sure to make St. Patrick’s day special.
-When my class and I were coming in from an afternoon on the playground, we found to our delight, leprechauns had been in our classroom!
+When my class and I were coming in from an afternoon on the playground, we found to our delight, Leprechauns had been in our classroom!
 Thousands of tiny gold foot prints and sparkling specs were stamped out across our tables, over the floor and into our little cubbys.
 When we found these Irish men had left us delectable goodies, we were completely convinced pots of gold existed and Leprechauns were real.

 A couple days ago, my darling 5 year old neighbor told me about how leprechauns had visited his classroom.
 Then he asked me if they’ve ever come to see me.
 I smiled at the memory, but I don’t find traces of sparkles and gold anymore.
 Instead, I find traces of chocolate and mint scattered about my kitchen.
 Which, come to find out, is just as exciting.

-If you really want to make the day festive, try making a glittering gold trail leading to these cool mint cookies for the little loved ones in your life.
+If you really want to make the day festive, try making a glittering gold trail leading to these cool mint cookies for the little ones in your life.
 It’s bound to recreate some St. Patrick’s day magic.

 1/2 cup unsalted Butter or Earth Balance Butter, at room temperature

-1/2 cup Powdered Honey
+1/2 cup Powdered Honey or Maple Sugar

 3/4 teaspoon Pure Vanilla Extract